eliegershem/gutsy-assignment/README.md

 ./scripts/install.sh
 ```

 This script will build the server executable, create a Docker image, set up a kind cluster, load the image into the cluster, install the NGINX Ingress Controller, install Redis, generate TLS certificates, and install the web-server Helm chart.
+The compiled server executable can be found under `services/web-server/` with the name `server`.

 ## Uninstallation
 To uninstall the project, follow these steps: